-This is not a problem unique to information systems.
-There there is little agreement or understanding as to what the process of design involves in other fields, for example, architecture or engineering [Alexander 64].
+The problem of understanding design ig not unique to information systems.
+There there is little agreement as to what the process of design involves in other fields, for example, architecture or engineering [Alexander 64].
 The situation is just more pronounced in information systems.
 Engineering and architecture are fields that consistently produce objects through a process of design.
 And the computer itself is one of the best examples of an artifact that was the result of conscious conceptual and practical design activity.